tetracorp/k240/docs/_posts/2018-06-22-5-rigellians.md

 ### Colonization strategy

 The Rigellians attempt to start a new colony every 35 days.
 If they have a colony ship, they will send it to colonize the asteroid.
+The initial colony takes 80 days to activate, and each new colony takes 40 days to activate.

 A new colony places the following buildings to start: